-Note: The advanced settings should only be configured by experienced network technicians to avoid adversely affecting the operation of your Gateway and your local network.
+Note: The advanced settings should only be configured by experienced network technicians to avoid adversely affecting the operation of the Gateway and your local network.

+6.0/TROUBLESHOOTING TIPS

-6.0/ TROUBLESHOOTING TIPS 6.0a/ IF YOU ARE UNABLE TO CONNECT TO THE INTERNET:
+6.0a/ IF YOU ARE UNABLE TO CONNECT TO THE INTERNET:

-- The first thing to check is whether your Gateway is powered on and is connected to the internet.
+- The first thing to check is whether the Gateway is powered on and is connected to the internet.
 Check the Status LED on the front of the Gateway.
-Be sure to refer to the "1.1c/ LEDs" on page 8 to determine status of the Gateway. - If the prior tips do not resolve your connection issue, try power cycling the Gateway by unplugging the power cord from the power supply and wait 2 minutes.
+Be sure to refer to the "1.1c/ LEDs" on page 7 to determine status of the Gateway. - If the prior tips do not resolve your connection issue, try power cycling the Gateway by unplugging the power cord from the power supply and wait 2 minutes.
 During the 2 min. wait period, also power cycle the network device (e.g. the computer, tablet, etc.) and then plug the power cable back into the Gateway.
-After 3-5 minutes, recheck the Status LED and try again to access the internet. - If rebooting your Gateway does not resolve your connection issue, try resetting the Gateway back to its factory default state by manually pressing the reset PIN hole on the rear panel of the Gateway for 3+ seconds (the Status LED should go off) to begin resetting your Gateway.
-Your Gateway will perform a factory reset and return the Gateway to default settings.
+After 3-5 minutes, recheck the Status LED and try again to access the internet. - If rebooting the Gateway does not resolve your connection issue, try resetting the Gateway back to its factory default state by manually pressing the reset button on the bottom panel of the Gateway for 3+ seconds (the Status LED should go off) to begin resetting the Gateway.
+The Gateway will perform a factory reset and return the Gateway to default settings.
 The Gateway will return to service in 3-5 minutes depending on your network connection.
-Check Status LED and if it is solid white, try again to access the internet
+Check Status LED and if it is solid white, try again to access the internet.

-6.0b/ IF YOU ARE UNABLE TO CONNECT TO YOUR VERIZON INTERNET GATEWAY FOR BUSINESS USING WI-FI:
+6.0b/ IF YOU ARE UNABLE TO CONNECT TO THE VERIZON INTERNET GATEWAY USING WI-FI:

-Be sure your Wi-Fi device is within range of your Gateway; move it closer to see if your connection improves.
+- Be sure your Wi-Fi device is within range of the Gateway; move it closer to see if your connection improves. - Check your network device's Wi-Fi settings to be sure your device's Wi-Fi is on (enabled) and that you have the correct Wi-Fi network and password (if using a Wi-Fi password) as configured on the Gateway.

-- Check your network device's Wi-Fi settings to be sure your device's Wi-Fi is on (enabled) and that you have the correct Wi-Fi network and password (if using a Wi-Fi password) as configured on your Gateway. - Be sure you are connecting to the correct Wi-Fi network; check to be sure you are using your Gateway's SSID.
-In some cases, if using a Wi-Fi password, you may need to enter the Wi-Fi password into your network device again to be sure your device accepts the password. - Check to be sure you are running the latest software for your network device. - Try turning your network device's Wi-Fi off and on, and try to connect. - If you have made any changes in your network settings and turning your network device's Wi-Fi off and on does not help, try to restart your network device. - You may need to turn the Wi-Fi settings from on to off, and back to on again and apply the changes. - If you are still unable to access your Gateway, you may need to try connecting to the Gateway using another network device.
+- Be sure you are connecting to the correct Wi-Fi network; check to be sure you are using the Gateway's SSID.
+In some cases, if using a Wi-Fi password, you may need to enter the Wi-Fi password into your network device again to be sure your device accepts the password. - Check to be sure you are running the latest software for your network device. - Try turning your network device's Wi-Fi off and on, and try to connect. - If you have made any changes in your network settings and turning your network device's Wi-Fi off and on does not help, try to restart your network device. - You may need to turn the Wi-Fi settings from on to off, and back to on again and apply the changes. - If you are still unable to access the Gateway, you may need to try connecting to the Gateway using another network device.
 If the issue goes away with another network device, the issue is likely with that individual network device's configuration.

-6.0c/ ACCESSING YOUR VERIZON INTERNET GATEWAY FOR BUSINESS IF YOU ARE LOCKED OUT
+6.0c/ ACCESSING THE VERIZON INTERNET GATEWAY IF YOU ARE LOCKED OUT

-If your Gateway connection is lost while making configuration changes, a setting that locks access to Gateway's UI may have inadvertently been activated.
+If the Gateway connection is lost while making configuration changes, a setting that locks access to Gateway's UI may have inadvertently been activated.

-The common ways to lock access to your Gateway are:
+The common ways to lock access to the Gateway are:

-Scheduler - If a schedule has been created that applies to the computer over the connection being used, your Gateway will not be accessible during the times set in the schedule.
+- Scheduler If a schedule has been created that applies to the computer over the connection being used, the Gateway will not be accessible during the times set in the schedule. - Access Control If the access control setting for the computer is set to block the computer, access to the Gateway is denied.